s-fellner/BSA_Rolex/README.md

 ***Results of the model***

-- The overall precision of the model is 43,48%
+- The overall accuracy of the model is 43,48%
 - The overall recall of the model is 31,25%
 - The F1 score of the model is 36,36%
 - The confusion Matrix of the model is :